 Climate Action Plan

 In 2019, Comptroller DiNapoli released a Climate Action Plan that lays out a path for the Fund to further address climate risk in its portfolio.
-The fundamental strategy of DiNapoli’s Climate Action Plan includes using minimum standards to assess the readiness of companies for the low-carbon transition and climate-related investment risk.
+Key components of the multi-faceted plan include:

 Investing in Climate Solutions

-DiNapoli’s Climate Action Plan has committed more than $18 billion to sustainable investment opportunities to date, with the goal of investing $20 billion before the end of the decade.
-Finding those investment opportunities that will provide solid and sustained returns is the work of the Sustainable Investment and Climate Solutions Program and its dedicated staff.
+Comptroller DiNapoli and the Fund have committed more than $20 billion to sustainable investment opportunities to date, with the goal of investing $40 billion by 2035.
+Finding those investment opportunities that will provide solid and sustained returns is the work of the Sustainable Investment and Climate Solutions Program.
 The Fund invests in clean energy, climate solutions, green buildings and infrastructure, and other sustainable investments across all asset classes.
-This includes investing in green bonds and sustainable index funds such as the Fund’s $2 billion investment in the Russell 1000 TPI Climate Transition Index, which is focused on reducing the risks of climate change and capitalizing on the opportunities arising from the transition to a low-carbon economy.

 For more information, see the Fund’s Sustainable Investment and Climate Solutions Program.